sookinoby/sentiment-analysis2/README.md

 # Text classifcation for sentiment analysis using Mxnet

 In this notebook, we are going to classify sentiment by building a neural network using mxnet.
 The neural network will take a movie review as input and tries to identify the if the movie express a positive or negative opinion about the movie.
-We will start with simple dense model and then build model similar to (Yoon Kim's)[https://arxiv.org/abs/1408.5882] paper We will also visualize the output using tnse(visualization techniques for high dimensional data).
-Finally, we will use transfer learning to use pre-built embedding(glove)[https://nlp.stanford.edu/projects/glove/] in our neural network to classify sentences.
+We will start with simple dense model and then build model similar to [Yoon Kim's](https://arxiv.org/abs/1408.5882) paper We will also visualize the output using tnse (visualization techniques for high dimensional data).
+Finally, we will use transfer learning to use pre-built embedding[glove](https://nlp.stanford.edu/projects/glove/) in our neural network to classify sentences.

 Although there are many deep learning frameworks (TensorFlow, Keras, Torch, Caffee), mxnet is gaining popularity due to its scalability across multiple GPU.